 Myth: University was the ONLY choice

 Truth: University is not for everyone and if you decide you don’t want to go, you are not a failure.
-In fact, there are many people who do go to university only to waste time and rack up debt getting an education that won’t serve them in the job market.
+In fact, many people do go to university only to waste time and rack up debt getting an education that won’t serve them in the job market.
 You do you.
-If you don’t want to be a doctor, lawyer or profession that requires a degree then it’s optional.
+If you don’t want to be a doctor, lawyer, or profession that requires a degree then it’s optional.

 I believed I had to know what my career would be so when I was 16 I decided to be an architect, mainly because I was good at Physics and Art so Architecture just made sense.
 It was also a “serious career”… so of course my parents would be happy.

 Then for the next 10 years I was on the “Architecture train”, never really exploring any other options, partly because I was busy with the constant workload of Architecture school, but mainly because I was scared that if I looked around and found something else I would get “off track” and have to start over.